polkadot-js/docs/docs/api-contract/start/contract.md

 // Send the transaction, like elsewhere this is a normal submittable
-// extrinsic with the same rules as applied in the API await contract
+// extrinsic with the same rules as applied in the API await contract.tx
+  .inc(value, gasLimit, incValue)
-  .exec('inc', value, gasLimit, incValue) .signAndSend(alicePair, (result) => {
+  .signAndSend(alicePair, (result) => {
     if (result.status.isInBlock) {
       console.log('in a block');